zxb2945/Language-Learning/Online English Conversation.md

 Is there anything that you are interested in? / Is there anything that surprise you.

+-> What surprised you the most when you first came here?

+->On the good side...
+On the bad side...

 There are lots of skyscrapers.

 What subject do you teach?